StevenMDixon/IJScript/Tips.md

 ### The Comma operator `,`

-wait `,` is an operator? like `>` or `&&`?
+`,` is an operator? like `>` or `&&`?
 Yes!

-what would you say `console.log(5, 10)` prints?
+What would you say `console.log(5, 10)` prints?

 `5 10` is the correct answer, how about `console.log((5, 10))`?

 You would think `(5, 10)` but in fact it prints `10`.

-Why? well JavaScript actually has an operator called the `comma operator` and it always return the farthest right item in an expression.
+Why? well JavaScript actually has something called the `comma operator` and it always return the farthest right item in an expression.

 For instance `(1, 3, 4)` will always evaluate to `4`.

 remember everything in the expression is evaluated!

-Of course this is exploitable...

 ```JavaScript
 let a = 'apples';